 She was all “up in my grill” and got a little Chef Ramsay on my azz.Horrors…guests were arriving in an hour.
 I was so pissed.
 I stomped into the kitchen, exhaling loudly, muttering expletives about “being a freakin’ Cinderella” and grabbed a box of sodium-rich Rice-a-Roni to create something for the parrot’s obviously more refined palate.

-The Parrot strolls in and her eyes get real wide (I’m schlepping at the stove and my “t” zone is getting shiny, fer shizzle) and she announces that she had mixed up the fish topping with the rice pilaf!!!
-No wonder the rice was “tangy”!
+The Parrot strolls in and her eyes get real wide as I’m schlepping at the stove with a shiny “t” zone, frantic over the damned pilaf situation.
+And in a very nonchalant manner, she announces that she had mixed up the fish topping with the rice pilaf!
+No wonder the “rice” was “tangy”!

-But I was “committed” now and said that we would be “pushing” the rice pilaf tonight as an appetizer, main course, and dessert.
-Then I called JB and asked if he had his gun…and if he could load it for me.
+But I was committed now and said that we would be pushing the rice pilaf tonight as an appetizer, main course, and dessert.
+We now had enough rice pilaf to feed a Third World country.

-I autographed a breast and my “peeps” rolled out, and I cleaned and douched the entire house…to the sounds of my mother JAMMING on the piano like she was the headliner on “Diva’s Live”…go figure.
+I autographed a breast and The Parrot’s peeps rolled out as I cleaned and douched the entire house — to the sounds of my mother jamming out on the piano like she was the headliner on “Diva’s Live.”
+Go figure.

-Well, I’m going to have some lunch and plan my wardrobe for my trip to the Windy City tomorrow.
-We’re serving Rice Pilaf.
+Well, I’m going to serve dinner and plan my wardrobe for my trip to the Windy City tomorrow.
+I don’t know what it will be just yet, but chances are we’re serving Rice Pilaf.